 How to Access the DNA Settings page on Ancestry

-Many people never even notice the little “tool” icon on their DNA Insights page.
+Your DNA test settings are accessible by clicking on the little “tool” icon on your main DNA Insights page.
 On the desktop version of the website, it’s right in the upper right hand side of the page, and has “Settings” right next to it.

-On the mobile version of the site, it doesn’t say anything – it just has the little gear icon on the upper right side of the page.
+On the mobile version of the site, it doesn’t display any text – it just has the little gear icon on the upper right side of the page.

 The image below shows you exactly where you should click to access your test settings: